 Many survivors stay in relationships because they can’t afford to leave.
 Those who do leave often walk away with poor credit, which has a cascading impact on all parts of their life.
-Bad credit makes it harder to find new housing or get a job, two major building blocks needed to rebuild lives free from violence and coercion.
+Bad credit makes it harder for survivors to find new housing or get a job, two major building blocks they need to rebuild lives free from violence and coercion.

-Rebecca was afraid that if she didn’t pay her landlord she would be evicted.
-Not only would that force her and her kids out of their home, it would make it harder for her to rent a new place where her abuser couldn’t find and harass her.
+Rebecca was afraid that if she didn’t pay her landlord, she would be evicted.
+Not only would that force her and her kids out of their home, but it would also make it harder for her to rent a new place where her abuser couldn’t find and harass her.

 Coping with bad credit

 There is no easy way to fix bad credit overnight.
 There are steps survivors can take to improve their credit over time.
-This includes setting up payment plans, making sure that abusers don’t have access to new accounts, and paying higher deposits to get into new housing.
+This includes setting up payment plans, ensuring that abusers don’t have access to new accounts, and paying higher deposits to get into new housing.